[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 When you get more currency, upgrading to Awakened Chain will give the biggest impact, much more important than Awakened GMP.

-In tough situations like full deli maps, or if you feel you need more clear damage, replace Mirage Archer with Vicious Projectile.
+In tough situations like full deli maps, or if you feel you need more clear damage, replace Mirage Archer with another pure dps support gem.

-Alt gem: Anomalous Precision saves a bit mana, but it expensive and we have enough mana so it's not necessary.
+Alt gem: Anomalous Precision saves a bit mana, but it's very expensive and we have enough mana so it's not necessary.
 Anomalous Herald of Purity allows the minions to taunt which adds a tiny bit to your safety.

 Enlighten 3 should be enough here if you can't afford Enlighten 4.